Jason-Tree/GIVE/README.md

 ---

-### 🔍 Why DisCO?
+### 🔍 Why GIVE?

-* ⚖️ **Handles both comprehensive and small KG** – replaces group-relative objective with discriminative objectives
+* ⚖️ **Handles both comprehensive and small KG** – extrapolate and populate the limited KG information
-* 🔄 **Interpretable associative reasoning** – uses non-clipping scoring functions (e.g., log-likelihood, likelihood ratio) for smoother learning
+* 🔄 **Interpretable associative reasoning** – associate the structured knowledge with the important queried concepts and relations
-* 📉 **Designed for hard domain QA that is beyond the training knowledge** – via simple constrained optimization to keep KL divergence in check
+* 📉 **Designed for hard domain QA that is beyond the training knowledge** – via "GIVE"ing hints to the agent for problem solving, rather than gold context retrieval
 ---
 - [Inference](#inference)
 - [Evaluation](#evaluation)